 The best places to live in Cincinnati

-Greater Cincinnati is made up of various areas and suburbs that cater for residents with different priorities.
-From urban city living to family-friendly suburbs, new arrivals from all walks of life should find a suitable place to live that meets their requirements and budget.
-Here are some recommended areas for expats moving to the city.
+Greater Cincinnati is made up of various areas and suburbs of different character, and new house hunters are sure to find a neighbourhood that tickles their fancy.
+From urban city living to family-friendly suburbs, new arrivals from all walks of life should find something that meets their requirements, lifestyle and budget.
+Below are some recommended areas for new arrivals looking for a new home in the city.

 Recommended neighbourhoods in Cincinnati

 Mount Adams is situated on a large hill overlooking Cincinnati’s city skyline and the Ohio River.
-The area has a European feel to it with narrow winding streets and quirky shops, bars and cafés alongside old houses and churches.
-Mount Adams is a charming place to live and is surrounded on three sides by Eden Park.
-This is a fantastic urban park that boasts some of the city's best-known landmarks including the iconic Spring House Gazebo.
-Rental rates in Mount Adam are fairly pricey and residents are mainly young professionals with high disposable incomes.
+The area has a European feel to it with narrow winding streets and quirky shops, bars and cafes alongside old houses and churches.
+Mount Adams is a charming place to live and is surrounded on three sides by Eden Park: a fantastic urban park that boasts some of the city's best-known landmarks including the iconic Spring House Gazebo.
+Rental rates in Mount Adams are fairly pricey and residents are mainly young professionals with high disposable incomes.

 Just 15 minutes from Downtown Cincinnati, Columbia Tusculum is a beautiful historic neighbourhood with a good combination of older, more affordable houses and freshly renovated high-end properties.
 As the city's oldest neighbourhood, houses here are primarily in the Victorian style.
-There are several excellent schools in the area.
+There are several excellent schools in the area too.

 This area has a strong community spirit and is a fantastic place for families.
 There's plenty to do, with a number of parks and a community pool for the kids, as well as a number of quirky local restaurants and shops.
 Accommodation here is generally in the form of older but spacious family homes.